 # Forces _all_ jobs to run inside singularity.
 SINGULARITY_JOB = true # Forces all jobs to use the CernVM-based image.
 SINGULARITY_IMAGE_EXPR = "/cvmfs/cernvm-prod.cern.ch/cvm3"

 Another common configuration is to allow the job to select whether to run under Singularity, and if so, which image to use.
 This looks like:

 Then, users would add the following to their submit file (note the quoting):

 +SingularityImage = "/cvmfs/cernvm-prod.cern.ch/cvm3"

-The administrator can optionally specific additional directories to be bind mounted into the container.
-For example, if there is some common shared input data located on a machine, or on a shared filesystem, this directory can be bind-mounted and be visible inside the container.
+The administrator can optionally specify additional directories to be bind mounted into the container.
+For example, if there is some common shared input data located on a machine, or on a shared file system, this directory can be bind-mounted and be visible inside the container.
 This is controlled by the configuration parameter SINGULARITY_BIND_EXPR.
 This is an expression, which is evaluated in the context of the machine and job ads, and which should evaluated to a string which contains a space separated list of directories to mount.